 Week 40 Pregnancy: A Look Inside

-As we’ve done each week, let’s take a look inside at baby.
+As we’ve done each week in our Pregnancy Week-By-Week articles, let’s take a look inside at baby.
 The early weeks and months were packed with huge changes, new organs and systems, and exciting developments!
 In recent days, we haven’t had as much flashy news.
 However, it is definitely its own type of exciting to know that this week baby is gaining weight and polishing up those lungs for his first cries.